Saxthorpe, St Andrew Church

 At the west end of the central aisle in the nave is a very large floor memorial to members of the Page family.
-One of the Pages Peter, was vicar from 1482 to 1536, and was responsible for the rebuilding of the nave Look for a carved 'P' on several of the pew ends, a reminder of Page's work.
-Most of the pews have beautifully carved poppy head decoration, but into one pew is carved a medieval figure of the Lamb of God.
+One of the family was Peter Page, vicar from 1482 to 1536, who was responsible for the rebuilding of the nave.
+Look for a carved 'P' on several of the pew ends, a reminder of Page's work.
+Most of the pews have beautifully carved poppy head decoration, but into one pew is carved a medieval figure of an 'Agnus Dei', the Lamb of God.

 About Saxthorpe, St Andrew Church

 Address: The Street, Saxthorpe, Norfolk, England, NR11 7DG

 Location: Signposted church parking lot off The Street